 New-NetFirewallRule -DisplayName "Block XYZ.com IP address" -Direction Outbound –LocalPort Any -Protocol TCP -Action Block -RemoteAddress 146.185.220.0/23

-When I used this with YouTube, it did not work though direct IP was blocked.
+When I used this with YouTube, it did not work, though the direct IP was blocked.
 When I used it with Facebook, it worked.
 So if a website can be resolved using multiple IP addresses, then this method will not work.

-Using PowerShell commands are straightforward.
-If you ever used the command prompt, it is as good as that; I hope you were able to block IP or a website using PowerShell in Windows successfully.
+Using PowerShell commands is straightforward.
+If you have ever used the command prompt, it is as good as that; I hope you were able to block an IP or a website using PowerShell in Windows successfully.
 Anytime you want to remove them, you can do so from Windows Firewall or use the Remove-NetFirewallRule command.